 Internal Branding Is About Your Employees

 If you want consumers to love your brand, first your own employees must fall in love with it.
 If your employees aren’t convinced, how can you expect anyone else to be?
 Your employees are closest to the brand and have the opportunity to shape your brand regularly.
 The Healthy Brand cultivates a company culture where employees live and breathe the brand to bring it to life for their customers.
-Thus, your internal branding strategy is just as important as your external branding.
+Thus, the importance of your internal branding strategy is just as critical as your external branding.

 Employees Are Closely Tied to Brand Touch Points